Homelab Infrastructure

 A working homelab is the cheapest possible production environment.
 This one runs Kubernetes on Proxmox/Talos with two-loop GitOps, 30+ Docker services, and the nginx that's serving you this page.

 You are reading this page because of this stack.
 The nginx config that routes anthonyr.com is one of the conf files in the same git repo this HTML lives in.
-A cron runs git pull every 5 minutes and reloads nginx — deploy-by-commit.
+Deploy is git pullnginx -t → reload — deploy-by-commit, with the config test gating the reload.

 By the numbers